 Haven’t heard the term ‘Two-Spirit’?
 This short article discusses the origins of the term and the historical context that led to its creation.
 Some Native nations have a broader and more nuanced take on sexual orientation and gender identity.
 Like many identity labels, the term Two-Spirit is contested within Native communities.
 With 567 federally recognized Native nations and hundreds of unrecognized tribes, it’s impossible for one term to work for everyone, but the term Two-Spirit has gained the most traction across Native communities; with each Native nation also maintaining its own terms for sexual orientation and gender identities that best fit its language and culture.

-Visit Indian Country Media Network for article on two-spirit people.
+Visit Indian Country Today for an article on two-spirit people.

 Tribal Equity Toolkit 3.0: Tribal Resolutions and Codes to Support Two Spirit and LGBTQ Justice in Indian Country (Edited by Se-ah-dom Edmo and Aaron Ridings)